It’s a well known fact that the Scandinavian countries have to deal with a lot of problems and we’ll try to outline them in this article.

 Inequality income and debts in Switzerland are very low.
 Wealthy Swiss pay 20.9% of taxes in the country.
 Despite the low tax burden on the rich, the country has a high rate of GDP compared to the Nordic countries.

 The perception of Switzerland as a “paradise” is justified, although it is essentially a capitalist country.
-Maybe it is time for the socialist countries and the US to take part of this ideology to increase values and achieve greater economic growth.
+Maybe it is time for the socialist countries and the US to take part of this ideology to increase values

 If you are doing business in the Northern Countries you need Scandinavian translation in order to localize your products to this high potential market.
 We provide high quality translation services form and into any languages at fair rates.